 Mutual Fund Expense Ratios Vs. ETF Expense Ratios

-As a general rule of thumb, mutual fund expense ratios tend to be higher than ETF (exchange-traded funds) expense ratios.
+Generally, mutual fund expense ratios tend to be higher than ETF (exchange-traded funds) expense ratios.

 Exchange-traded funds simply track an index, such as a commodity or bond index, whereas mutual funds are generally more actively managed by mutual fund managers, and so have higher expense ratios.

-When comparing expense ratios of funds, be sure to examine funds in the same class.
+Pro Tip: When comparing expense ratios of funds, be sure to examine funds in the same class.
 For example, compare mutual funds with small cap exposure to other small cap mutual funds.

 In general, you should aim to find funds with expense ratios below 1.0%.
 This is especially true if you are working with a traditional financial advisor as opposed to a robo-advisor because human financial advisors will generally charge an additional 1.0% or more to manage your assets.